Hilbert Curve Projection Distance for Distribution Comparison: Experiments

-\textbf{HCP-based autoencoders.} The proposed distances help us to design new members of Wasserstein autoencoder (WAE)~\citep{tolstikhin2018wasserstein}.
+The proposed distances help us to design new members of Wasserstein autoencoder (WAE)~\cite{tolstikhin2018wasserstein}.
 In particular, when training autoencoders, we leverage HCP, IPRHCP, and PRHCP to penalize the distance between the latent prior distribution and the expected posterior distribution, which leads to three different generative models, denoted as HCP-AE, IPRHCP-AE, and PRHCP-AE.
-We test these three models in image generation tasks and compare them with the original Wasserstein autoencoder (WAE)~\citep{tolstikhin2018wasserstein} and the well-known sliced Wasserstein autoencoder (SWAE)~\citep{kolouri2018sliced}.
-We first test the capability of HCP-AE in shaping the latent space of the encoder.
-We train a HCP-AE to encode the MNIST dataset~\citep{lecun1998gradient} to a two-dimensional latent space (for the sake of visualization), in which both the autoencoding architecture and the hyperparameter setting are the same as those in~\citep{kolouri2018sliced}.
-To evaluate the performance, we randomly selected a sample of size 1,000 from the encoded test data points (blue points in Figure~\ref{fig:hcp_real1}(a)) and a random sample from the target prior distribution in the latent space (red points in Figure~\ref{fig:hcp_real1}(a)).
-We observed that our HCP-AE convergences much faster than other methods in the latent space.
-Figure~\ref{fig:hcp_real1}(b) visualizes the samples from two different prior distributions in the latent space, the encoded data samples via HCP-AE, and their generated images.
-The latent codes indeed obey the prior distributions, and the learned models are able to generate high quality images.
+We test these three models in image generation tasks and compare them with the original Wasserstein autoencoder (WAE)~\cite{tolstikhin2018wasserstein} and the well-known sliced Wasserstein autoencoder (SWAE)~\cite{kolouri2018sliced}.